pret/pokecrystal/free_roaming_crystal_docs/new_features.md

 - Wild Pokemon have held items more often
 - Wild mon will sometimes hold a BERRY
 - Removed poison's overworld effect
+- Sped up healing mon at the pokecenter
 - Fourth Stats Screen
   - DVs
   - Happiness